 So, what’s behind the surge in teletherapy’s popularity?

 For one, it allows people to access mental health services from the comfort of their own homes, eliminating the need for commuting and providing a sense of privacy.
-This is particularly beneficial for those who live in remote areas or have limited access to mental health professionals.
+This particularly benefits those living in remote areas or with limited access to mental health professionals.

 Joining a therapy session at Amwell is a breeze.
 Once you’ve chosen a therapist and scheduled an appointment, you’ll receive a link to your patient portal.
 From there, a simple “Test your computer” screen checks your camera, microphone, speaker, and internet connection.
 After passing the test, you’ll enter a virtual waiting room, typically with a wait time of less than 10 minutes.

 Teletherapy has been proven to be effective.
-A review of 35 studies in 2019 revealed that telehealth consultations can be beneficial for psychiatry, wound care, and proactive management of chronic illnesses.
+A review of 35 studies in 2019 revealed that telehealth consultations can benefit psychiatry, wound care, and proactive management of chronic illnesses.

 Amwell’s Mental Health Services

-Amwell provides a wide range of mental health services, including therapy, counseling, and psychiatry services.
+Amwell provides various mental health services, including therapy, counseling, and psychiatry.

-- Their network consists of licensed therapists, psychologists, and counselors, all of whom hold a master’s or doctoral degree in psychology, social work, or a related field.
+- Their network comprises licensed therapists, psychologists, and counselors, all of whom hold a master’s or doctoral degree in psychology, social work, or a related field.